lfit/releng-global-jjb/docs/configuration.rst

     into the scm config.

 :github_pr_org: The name of the GitHub organization.
 All members
-    of this organization will be able to trigger any job using the `lf-infra-github-pr` macro.
+    of this organization will be able to trigger jobs.

 :github_pr_whitelist: List of GitHub members you wish to be able to
-    trigger any job that uses the `lf-infra-github-pr-trigger` macro.
+    trigger jobs.

 :github_pr_admin_list: List of GitHub members that will have admin
-    privileges on any job using the `lf-infra-github-pr-trigger` macro.
+    privileges on the jobs.

 Example Gerrit Infra: